Guide to Custom Telemedicine in Acute Care

-ScienceSoft brings in 17-year expertise in healthcare software development to create telemedicine applications for remote acute care delivery.
+ScienceSoft brings 18 years of expertise in healthcare software development to create telemedicine applications for remote acute care delivery.

 Telehealth in urgent care delivery connects emergency care teams with remote acute care professionals (e.g., cardiac or trauma surgeons, vascular neurologists, intensivists) for diagnostic and treatment assistance.
-It helps improve access to care and patient outcomes due to fast care delivery.
+It helps improve patient outcomes due to fast care delivery.
+Custom telemedicine software can greatly benefit acute care specialists by providing tailored functionalities to support accurate remote diagnosing, treatment planning, and patient monitoring.
+It enhances clinical efficiency, streamlines workflows, and ultimately leads to better treatment results in the dynamic and time-sensitive environment of acute care.

-Apps for on-site and remote care teams, an admin web panel; a cloud server with a video streaming server and a data storage and processing module.
+- Architecture: Apps for on-site and remote care teams, an admin web panel; a cloud server with a video streaming server, and a data storage and processing module.

-EHR, medical imaging software, laboratory information software, connected medical devices, practice management software.
+- Integrations: EHR, medical imaging software, laboratory information software, connected medical devices, and practice management software.

 App for the on-site emergency care team